wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Upgrade Notice ==

+= 1.0.4.4 =
+Upgrade your plugin now for full compatibility with WordPress Version 4.0 and WP e-Commerce Version 3.8.14.3

 = 1.0.4.3 =
 Upgrade now for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress Version 3.9.1